8:30 AM | FIRST SERVICE

 58 COAST ROAD | WEST SWAN

-Attending Sunday Services weekly is one of our five ways to connect and grow at EDAC.
+Attending Sunday Services weekly is a key way to connect and grow at EDAC.
 This is where you’ll become part of the EDAC family, receiving and giving encouragement and experiencing worship.
-If you’ve decided to make EDAC home, please let us know!
+If you’ve decided to make EDAC home, join our SMS and email lists here:

 Frequently Asked Questions

 Visiting somewhere new can feel daunting!
 We hope our answers to these frequently asked questions will help to settle your nerves.

 How do I find EDAC and where should I park?

 You can find us on Google Maps – we meet in the blue ‘shed’ opposite Caversham Primary School.
 There’s a sign a little back from the road, and you just follow the driveway past the house.
 There’s plenty of free parking in the grassed carpark.

 What time should I get there and where should I sit?